owen2345/pub_sub_model_sync/README.md

     end
   end
   ```
-  * `data`: (Hash) Data received from sync
+  * `data`: (Hash) Payload data received from sync
   Must return an existent or a new model object

 #### **Subscription helpers**
-- Inspect all configured subscriptions
+- List all configured subscriptions
   ```ruby
   PubSubModelSync::Config.subscribers
   ```
-- Manually process or reprocess a notification
+- Manually process or reprocess a notification (useful when failed)
   ```ruby
   payload = PubSubModelSync::Payload.new(data, attributes, headers)
   payload.process!